eyalroth/blog-gatsby/README.md

 ### Unicode

-+ Pages with unicode in their URL fail to load properly in Edge browser.
++ Pages with unicode in their URL fail to load properly in Edge browser; encoding these with URLs with `encodeURI` [doesn't work properly in Gatsby](https://github.com/gatsbyjs/gatsby/issues/16765).

 ### Featured post image